creationix/howtonode.org/articles/control_flow.markdown

       });
     }

 Nesting callbacks is a great way to ensure they run synchronously.
 So inside the callback of `readdir`, we set a countdown to the number of files to read.
-Then we start of a `read` for each of the files.
+Then we start a `read` for each of the files.
 These will run in parallel and finish in any arbitrary order.
 The important thing is that we're decrementing the counter after each one finishes.
 When the counter goes back to 0 we know that was the last file to read.

 ## Passing callbacks to avoid excessive nesting ##

-Now, if we wanted to execute more code now that we have the contents of the files, we would put in inside the inner-most nesting where the comment is.
+Now, if we wanted to execute more code now that we have the contents of the files, we would put it inside the inner-most nesting where the comment is.
 This can become a problem real quick when a program has 7 levels of sequential actions.

 So let's modify the example to pass callbacks: